Longshore Workers Compensation Lawyer in Northern California

 Seek Medical Treatment

-Seek medical attention right away.
+Seek medical attention as soon as possible.

 Tell the doctor about all your injuries and exactly how the accident happened.

-Speak With a Longshore Claims Lawyer
+Speak With a Longshore Workers Compensation Lawyer

 Document the scene, keep medical records, and speak with a lawyer to understand your LHWCA rights, deadlines, and possible benefits.